capablemonkey/dwolla-node/README.md

-# dwolla-node: Node Wrapper for Dwolla's API
+# dwolla-node: official node.js wrapper for Dwolla's API
 =================================================================================
+Bindings for the Dwolla API.
+All API methods are asynchronous.

 ## Version
-1.0.2
+1.1.0

 ## Requirements